Genusbiz/docs/users/analyze-report-and-discover/data-marts/getting-started.md

 * Open the **Discovery portal** by clicking on **Discovery** in the bottom left menu
 * Click on **Data Marts** in the **Discovery** portal menu
 * Create a new data mart by clicking **New** in the toolbar, or by right-clicking in the list of data marts and clicking **New**.
 * Before the data mart can be used, it needs to be loaded.
-See [Data mart loading and scheduling](./data-mart-loading.md) for more information. **Note:** Data mart loading and scheduling needs to be configured in Genus Studio.
+See [Data mart loading and scheduling](./data-mart-loading.md) for more information.

 In order to access data inside the analysis you will also need to do the following inside the [Data-model view](./data-model.md) :
 * Add data sources.